Maui Forest Bird Recovery Project table at the Maui Nui Botanical Gardens' Earth Day 2012.

 Maui Mauka Trainings

 Maui Mauka Conservation Awareness Trainings: Environmental interpretation plays a significant role in nature-based tourism and is mutually beneficial to tour operators, visitors, conservation groups, and the nature-based tourism economy.
-Maui Mauka Conservation Awareness Trainings (MMCAT) for Nature-based Tour Operators is a new program funded by the Hawaiʻi Tourism Authority.
-The program’s goal is to provide conservation professionals with an effective way to communicate information about the species and environments they are working to protect to the tour operators and guides who work in or near these environments and who educate visitors about East Maui.
+Maui Mauka Conservation Awareness Trainings (MMCAT) for Nature-based Tour Operators is a program that was initially funded by the Hawaiʻi Tourism Authority.
+The program’s goal is to educate tour operators and guides about native ecosystems and species found in Hawaii and the projects that are helping conserve it.

 The program is a partnership between: